Desktop Publishers format typescript and graphic elements using computer software to produce publication-ready material.

 - Convert various types of files for printing or for the Internet, using computer software.

-Desktop Publishers with little to no experience tend to make between $23150 and $30990 while the more experienced ones make over $53950 per year.
+Desktop Publishers with little to no experience tend to make between $22770 and $31290 while the more experienced ones can earn over $58500 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Desktop Publisher is to move to a higher paying state like DC.
-Right now, the highest paying states for Desktop Publishers are DC, IL, NY, MD and WA.
+One of the easiest ways to increase your salary as a Desktop Publisher is to move to a higher paying state like MA.
+Right now, the highest paying states for Desktop Publishers are MA, MD, CA, CT and NY.

-3 other factors that can increase your salary as A Desktop Publisher is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Desktop Publisher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Desktop Publishers what degree they had when they got the job and most of them said they had a Associates degree followed by Bachelors degree.
+We asked other Desktop Publishers what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Bachelor’s Degree.

 Pros and Cons